Athletics at the 1964 Summer Olympics – Men's high jump: Background

 This was the 15th appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
-The returning finalists from the 1960 Games were gold medalist Robert Shavlakadze and silver medalist Valery Brumel of the Soviet Union, bronze medalist John Thomas of the United States, fifth-place finisher Stig Pettersson and seventh-place finisher Kjell-Åke Nilsson of Sweden, twelfth-place finisher Mahamat Idriss of France (now of independent Chad), and sixteenth-place finisher Gordon Miller of Great Britain.
+The returning finalists from the 1960 Games were gold medalist Robert Shavlakadze and silver medalist Valeriy Brumel of the Soviet Union, bronze medalist John Thomas of the United States, fifth-place finisher Stig Pettersson and seventh-place finisher Kjell-Åke Nilsson of Sweden, twelfth-place finisher Mahamat Idriss of France (now of independent Chad), and sixteenth-place finisher Gordon Miller of Great Britain.
 While Shavlakadze and Brumel beating Thomas had been a major upset in 1960, Brumel had been the best jumper in the intervening four years—improving the world record six times—and was now the favorite.
 Brumel and Thomas had faced off nine times since 1960, with Brumel winning eight and Thomas one.

 Bulgaria, Chad, the Republic of the Congo, Peru, Spain, and Thailand each made their debut in the event.
 The United States appeared for the 15th time, having competed at each edition of the Olympic men's high jump to that point.